7 Best Glaciers Near Anchorage, Alaska (And Exactly How to Visit Each One)

 5. Exit Glacier & the Harding Icefield

-How to get there: Drive 2.5 hours south to Seward, then turn onto Herman Leirer Road (also known as Exit Glacier Road) which you'll follow to the very end, where the Kenai Fjords National Park Nature Center and the trailheads are located.
+Getting there: Drive ~2.5 hours south to Seward, then follow Herman Leirer Road (Exit Glacier Road) to the end, where the Kenai Fjords Nature Centerand trailheads are located.
+No car?
+There's a seasonal shuttle from Seward.

 Entering the park